tiisanoja/ruuvi/README.md

 # Ruuvi
 Saves ruuvi tag measurements to InfluxDB.
 You can use Graphana to view results from database.
 This code has been run on RaspberryPi.
 So it should work at least there.

+Application stores Temperature, Pressure, Humidity%.
+It will also calculate absolutely humidity and dew point.
+Those are also stored to DB.

 ## Building

 This should be compiled with go 1.15 or later